noaione/yuusha-shoukan-ln/sources/v06/chapter6.md

 [No, no, do you have other questions?]

 [Yeeeeees!
-How can I win over Kai-chan!!?!]
+How can I win over Kai-chan?!]

 Oi, with that serious expression on your face incomparable to earlier, the heck are you asking, Supreme God...